 - Avoid spamming words;

 - Take advantage of your transactional email to close a deal.

 And I'm sure you probably think you're currently doing pretty well here.
-A friend once told you about these transactional emails, you read a whole bunch of interesting stuff online
+A friend once showed you these transactional email examples, you read a whole bunch of interesting stuff online

 and were ready to start countin'.
 Hopped on an ESP email builder, pulled 3 modules in, and launched the transactional send excited to see your growth and already planning a week in Bora Bora for you and your significant other.
 If only things were this simple!

 While something is (almost) always better than nothing, the default Shopify, MailChimp, Magento, or WooCommerce templates (the list goes on) are just that - default!
 If you had (or have) a store, would you let your employees give advice to customers without being dressed as they belong there?
-Would you sell your stuff without any sort of tag or branding on it?
-How could you ever expect your brand awareness to grow if your emails look the same as my great aunt's Margaret for her DIY Christmas sweater business?
+Firstly, would you sell your stuff without any sort of tag or branding on it?
+Secondly, how could you ever expect your brand awareness to grow if your emails look the same as my great aunt's Margaret for her DIY Christmas sweater business?

-In order for your business to grow, you need to be a grown-up about it and realize that you cannot be the best at everything.
-Focus on what's truly important for your business - managing it - and let the pros handle the rest.
+In conclusion, if you want your business to grow, you need to be a grown-up about it.
+Realize that you cannot be the best at everything, and focus on what's truly important for your business - managing it - and let the pros handle the rest.

 So, are you ready to throw down the gauntlet?
-Don’t know where to begin?
 Reach out to us - we’re happy to chat and see how we can get your transactional game optimized.
 Chat soon!